timm/ezr/docs/about.md

 ## COLS : managing sets of columns

-And the programmer wrote code to turn these names into NUMeric and SYMbolic columns, then to store all of them in `all` and (for convenience) also maybe in `x` (for the independent variables) and maybe in `y` (for the dependent goals that we want to predict or  minimize or maximize).
+Our programmer looked at the data and say that there are different kinds of columns.
+So she wrote code to turn these names (on line one) into NUMeric and SYMbolic columns, then to store all of them in `all` and (for convenience) also maybe in `x` (for the independent variables) and maybe in `y` (for the dependent goals that we want to predict or  minimize or maximize).